How to Fast: A Biblical & Biological Guide

 Based on Daniel 1 and 10, this involves abstaining from “pleasant food,” meat, and wine, consuming only vegetables and water.

-- Best for: Beginners, or those who have physically demanding jobs but still want to enter into a season of consecration.
+- Best for: Beginners, or those who have physically demanding jobs.

 - Duration: Typically 21 days.